OlivierDuchateau/FreeBSD-xfce4.13/README.md

 ## Notes

 - I added GIR options to some ports but they are not working properly.
-Work needed here
+Work needed here.
 - xfce4-mixer, which has been unsupported upstream since xfce 4.10, is not compiling anymore.
 It should be possible to fix it though, so at some point I will get to that.
+- Lightdm is not working, needs investigation.